Chart Color Schemes

 Ermington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects that could affect this region.
-Notable projects include Melrose Central, Melrose Central, Rivea Rydalmere, and Melrose Park Urban Renewal Precinct.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects that may impact this region.
+Notable initiatives include Melrose Central, Melrose Central, Rivea Rydalmere, and Melrose Park Urban Renewal Precinct.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.